aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/ole-objects-in-visio-diagram/manipulate-the-embedded-ole-objects-in-visio-diagram/_index.md

 {{% alert color="primary" %}}

 Microsoft Office Visio supports manipulating the OLE objects in the Visio diagram.
-If an Excel spreadsheet or any other file resides outside of the Visio drawing and developers need to add a feature in their .NET applications to auto insert these files inside of the drawing, they can achieve this by using [Aspose.Diagram for .NET API](https://products.aspose.com/diagram/net/).
+If an visio file resides outside of the Visio drawing and developers need to add a feature in their .NET applications to auto insert these files inside of the drawing, they can achieve this by using [Aspose.Diagram for .NET API](https://products.aspose.com/diagram/net/).

 {{% /alert %}}
 ## **Manipulate the Embedded OLE Objects Programming Sample**